-Possible sanctions are described in the Cincinnati State Student Code of Conduct (http://catalog.cincinnatistate.edu/ studentrightsandresponsibilities/studentresponsibilities/).
+Possible sanctions are described in the Cincinnati State Student Code of Conduct.
 They include:

 - Warning

 - Probation

 - · Loss of privileges

 - Fines

 - Restitution

-- Discretionary sanctions
+- · Discretionary sanctions

-- College suspension
+- · College suspension

-- College expulsion
+- · College expulsion

-In each case of academic dishonesty that is brought forward to the Provost, the Provost or the Academic Integrity Panel determines the disciplinary action to be taken.
-The Provost administers the disciplinary action.
+In each case of academic dishonesty that is brought forward to the office of Academic Affairs, the AVP or the Academic Integrity Panel determines the disciplinary action to be taken.
+The AVP administers the disciplinary action.